Skip to main content

 You can also define the price source on the portfolio level (see the Portfolio window topic).

 You can modify an individual market data entry by choosing it from the listing.
-You can add a market data entry for the security with the Add market data button: define the new market price entry in the available fields.
+You can add a market data entry for the security with the Add market data button.
+Define the new market price entry in the available fields (fields marked with * are required):

 Date*